-In week one, you will be introduced to radical innovation.
-You will learn the core features of technical innovation in the modern world and the philosophy and strategies needed in an organization to execute various forms of innovation.
+In week one, you will be introduced to the concept of radical innovation.
+You will learn about the key features of technical innovation in the modern world and the necessary philosophy and strategies for successful implementation within organizations.